Demoscene: Influence

 Although demos are a rather obscure form of art, even in traditionally active demoscene countries, the scene has influenced areas such as computer games industry and new media art.

 Many European game programmers, artists, and musicians have come from the demoscene, often cultivating the learned techniques, practices and philosophies in their work.
 For example, the Finnish company Remedy Entertainment, known for the Max Payne series of games, was founded by the PC group Future Crew, and most of its employees are former or active Finnish demosceners.

-Sometimes demos even provide direct influence even to game developers that have no demoscene affiliation: for instance, Will Wright names demoscene as a major influence on the Maxis game Spore, which is largely based on procedural content generation.
+Sometimes demos provide direct influence even to game developers that have no demoscene affiliation: for instance, Will Wright names the demoscene as a major influence on the Maxis game Spore, which is largely based on procedural content generation.
 Similarly, at QuakeCon in 2011, John Carmack noted that he "thinks highly" of people who do 64k intros, as an example of artificial limitations encouraging creative programming.
 Jerry Holkins from Penny Arcade claimed to have an "abiding love" for the demoscene, and noted that it is "stuff worth knowing".

 Certain forms of computer art have a strong affiliation with the demoscene.
 Tracker music, for example, originated in the Amiga game industry but was soon heavily dominated by demoscene musicians; producer Adam Fielding claims to have tracker/demoscene roots.
 Currently, there is a major tracking scene separate from the actual demoscene.
 A form of static computer graphics where demosceners have traditionally excelled is pixel art; see artscene for more information on the related subculture.
 Origins of creative coding tools like Shadertoy and Three.js can be directly traced back to the scene.

 Over the years, desktop computer hardware capabilities have improved by orders of magnitude, and so for most programmers, tight hardware restrictions are no longer a common issue.
 Nevertheless, demosceners continue to study and experiment with creating impressive effects on limited hardware.
 Since handheld consoles and cellular phones have comparable processing power or capabilities to the desktop platforms of old (such as low resolution screens which require pixel art, or very limited storage and memory for music replay), many demosceners have been able to apply their niche skills to develop games for these platforms, and earn a living doing so.
 One particular example is Angry Birds, whose lead designer Jaakko Iisalo was an active and well-known demoscener in the 1990s.
 Unity Technologies is another notable example; its technical leads on iPhone, Android and Nintendo Switch platforms Renaldas Zioma and Erik Hemming are authors of Suicide Barbie demo for the PlayStation Portable console, which was released in 2007.

 Some attempts have been made to increase the familiarity of demos as an art form.
 For example, there have been demo shows, demo galleries and demoscene-related books, sometimes even TV programs introducing the subculture and its works.

 The museum IT-ceum in Linköping, Sweden, has an exhibition about the demoscene.